Artwork is available for purchase! Please email with any inquiries.

 Email ^ for copy of CV or Resume

-Artist Biography: Amber Lelli is an artist driven by curiosity and a desire to push the boundaries of her craft.
+Artist Biography: Amber Lelli is an artist driven by curiosity and a constant desire to push the boundaries of her craft.
 From monumental sculptures to intricate marquetry and bold prints, her work explores the endless possibilities of materials and ideas.
-Each piece invites viewers to experience something new—whether it’s the harmony of contrasting materials or a story told through innovative design.
+Each piece invites viewers to experience something new, whether through the harmony of contrasting elements or a story told through innovative design.
+A Tennessee native with a BFA in Studio Art from Middle Tennessee State University, Amber has created public art installations and immersive environments for institutions and festivals across the country.
+Her work has been recognized by the National Sculpture Society, among other respected institutions.
+One of her most notable pieces, Celestial Falls, is a two-story suspended sculpture commissioned by the city of Nashville, blending technical mastery with imaginative vision.

 Amber Lelli’s artist process is one of exploration and thoughtful consideration.
 Like a scientist in a lab, Amber is an artist in her studio creating visual experiments to research her various conceptual interest and create work that asks questions from itself and the audience.
 She specializes in the marriage of various materials and their languages, and holds quality craftsmanship to high esteem.
 While being diverse in a range of material, Amber’s work embodies an aesthetic that is smart, bold, spatially conscious, intricate, and at times, colorful.
 In the same way that Amber spends time in the studio creating these artworks, they then go on to demand time from their audience, creating an atmosphere of intimacy, quiet, playfulness and contemplation.